background texture

 • Pinyin: miàn hóng ěr chì

-• Meaning: Describes the condition where the face and ears turn red due to strong emotions such as embarrassment, anger, excitement, or nervousness.
+• Meaning: A vivid description of a person's face and ears turning bright red due to intense emotions such as anger, embarrassment, anxiety, or extreme agitation.

 2. Detailed Meaning and Nuances